Fulfilling the Passover Traditions

 We understand that in Jewish law, avoiding risk to life is very important.
 If you have concerns about whether a tradition or food is safe for your child, talk with your allergist.
 Also, your rabbi may be able to help you find a safe way to adapt a tradition for your family.
-As always, the KFA Community is a great place to connect with other parents who can share experiences.
+The Kids With Food Allergies Community Forums are a great place to connect with other parents who can share experiences.

 Possible Food Substitutions for the Seder Plate

 If your child has contact allergies, avoiding allergens at the Seder table may be necessary.
 Otherwise you may just need to replace allergenic items for your child.
 Here are some ideas:

 - Wine/Grape Juice – Other liquids may be able to be substituted for the “four cups,” such as a juice, water or formula.

 - Matzah – Certified gluten-free oat matzah is available from Lakewood Matzoh.
 There are also non-grain faux “matzahs", which may work for symbolic purposes only, such as Yehuda Gluten-Free Matzo (available from Amazon).

 - Roasted Shank Bone of a Lamb – Replace with a red beet, the only vegetable known to “bleed.”

 - Roasted/Hard Boiled Egg – Replace with a plastic egg containing seeds that are safe to eat or seeds that your family can plant together after the Seder.
 Just like the egg, the seeds will represent rebirth and the coming of spring.

 - Bitter Herbs – Use romaine lettuce, other bitter greens or horseradish.